Agentfile Specification

 EXEC ["serve", "--max-tokens", "${MAX_TOKENS}"]

-usr/local/bin/runtime ${VAR}substitution fromARGvalues is applied inside quoted strings- If omitted, defaults to
+${VAR}substitution fromARGvalues is applied inside the quoted strings.- If omitted, the executor applies the default

 ADD

-Adds local files into the agent artifact at build time.
-These become data files in etc/data/.
-An optional
+Adds a local file into the Image at build time.
+Added files become data files in etc/data/; an optional

 description is included in the auto-generated AGENT.md so the agent knows what each file contains.